ICJIA/icjia-accessibility-portal/content/faqs.md

 ### How long should alt text be?

-**Best practice: Aim for 125 characters or fewer** — this is about 15-25 words.
-This guideline exists because some older screen readers truncated alt text at 125 characters, and shorter descriptions are generally easier for users to process.

-**However, modern screen readers handle longer alt text just fine.** Most current screen readers (NVDA, JAWS, VoiceOver) will read alt text of any length without truncation.
-The 125-character limit is a best practice guideline, not a technical requirement.
+**Best practice: Keep alt text concise—aim for 1-2 sentences in most cases.** The commonly cited "125 character limit" isn't a technical requirement (modern screen readers handle longer text just fine), but brevity helps users process information quickly.

-- **Ideal:** 125 characters or less (concise and scannable)
+- **Ideal:** Concise and scannable (roughly 15-25 words)
 - **Acceptable:** Longer alt text when the image requires detailed description
 - **Too short:** Single words like "photo" or "image" don't help anyone
 - **Consider alternatives:** If you need extensive description (charts, infographics, diagrams), use a visible caption, long description, or linked text instead of cramming everything into alt text